Skatterbrainz/notebooks/README.md

 # notebooks

-This GitHub repo contains assorted PowerShell code examples published in .NET Interactive Notebook files.
+This GitHub repo contains assorted PowerShell code examples published in Jupyter/Polyglot Notebook files.

 The basis of this was heavily inspired by the [MMS](https://mmsmoa.com) presentation materials by Scott Corio ([@scottcorio](https://twitter.com/ScottCorio)) and Nathan Ziehnert ([@theznerd](https://twitter.com/theznerd)).